aschey/stream-download-rs/README.md

   enables the `async-read` feature.
 - `temp-storage` - adds a temporary file-based storage backend (enabled by default).
+- `registry` - adds a method for routing inputs to different stream handlers based on a set of rules.

 **NOTE**: One of `reqwest-native-tls` or `reqwest-rustls` is required if you wish to use HTTPS streams.